Coder-Kruti/player/ReadMe.md

   "errorList": null
 }
 ```
+4. JUnit tests have been created in a sample class to demonstrate unit testing and mocking capabilities.
 # Scope for further enhancement:

 1. The Birth Date and Death Date in the JSON response can be enhanced for readability if required by the specification.